-“Jennifer Heigl,” I said, looking up briefly from the menu.
+“Hello, Jennifer Heigl,” I said, looking up briefly from the menu, introducing myself.

 From the pick of his shoes to the pin on his lapel, it was clear that he was a details man, the kind who strategizes, inquires, does his homework.
 As we took our seats for breakfast, Joe and I met at the end of the table, the head of the conversation, and as we started our small talk, it quickly became more than just pleasant chitchat.
-He asked business questions, about building my catering business, and changes within the restaurant industry.
+He jumped in with business questions, about building my catering business, and changes within the restaurant industry.
 I went into interview mode, curious about his family’s history on the land, his professional evolution to restaurateur, the story behind the one-of-a-kind “agrihood” surrounding us.

 Indeed, Agritopia is a neighborhood like none other.
 Developed in the early 2000s, after a string of successful coffee shops made Joe Johnston a local celebrity of sorts, it is an oasis in the desert, an agricultural Utopia.
 A working farmland sits at the heart of the property, with Joe’s Farm Grill, a small Farmer’s Market, and a coffee shop (packed with yoga Moms and strollers at 11 am) perched on one side.
 A small community of single-family homes, a retirement center, community center, and Christian school anchors the other half.
 Many residents tend to their designated boxes in the community garden, while the central urban farm provides produce for Joe’s family of local restaurants.